nebev/behringer-xr-pi-remote/README.md

 ## What is this?

 This is a websockets based remote control for behringer buses.
-Suitable for IEM usage
+Suitable for IEM usage.

+In short, it allows performers to tweak their own mix on their dedicated AUX/BUS using nothing more than a phone.
+They don't need to install anything, and the sound engineer doesn't need to worry about accidentally giving them too much access to say front-of-house speakers.

 ![Example](https://github.com/nebev/behringer-xr-pi-remote/blob/master/docs/example.png?raw=true)

+While in theory this should work on XR12/XR16/XR18/X32, I only have an XR18.
+Your mileage may vary.

+This was also written very quickly.
+Don't expect it to be bug-free.
+If you find a bug, raise an issue (or even better submit a pull request with a fix).

 ## Motivation